arviz-devs/arviz/doc/source/external_resources.md

 Bambi is a high-level Bayesian model-building interface written in Python, designed to make it extremely easy to fit mixed-effects models.
 +++
-Tutorials and book translations maintained by the Bambi team
+Tutorials and book translations maintained by the Bambi team.
 ::::

 ::::{grid-item-card}